nummyrice/data-structures-hash-tables-starter/README.md

 Some methods will be implemented for you, but they will have bugs.
 Squash them and then finish implementing the rest of the methods!

-You will also be code the methods for handling hash collisions and resizing your buckets.
+You will also code the methods for handling hash collisions and resizing your buckets.

 Starter code is provided for you in `hash-table/hash-table.js`.